 Psychotherapy

-CHILDREN’S PLAY THERAPY, TEEN, ADULT, & COUPLES
+CHILDREN’S PLAY THERAPY, TEENS, & PARENTS

-WE SPECIALIZE IN CHILDREN’S PLAY THERAPY, WITH 9 CLINICIANS SPECIFICALLY TRAINED TO WORK WITH CHILDREN AND ADOLESCENTS AGES 3-17.
+WE SPECIALIZE IN CHILDREN’S PLAY THERAPY, WITH 12 CLINICIANS SPECIFICALLY TRAINED TO WORK WITH CHILDREN AND ADOLESCENTS AGES 3-17.

 Play therapy is an effective form of therapy for children and adolescents ages 2 and above.
 The conflicts and issues that brought the family to therapy are worked through within the playroom.
 It is utilized to help children express what is troubling them when they do not have the verbal language to express their thoughts and feelings (Gil, 1991).
 It is a relationship-based method of treatment where the child is able to grow and change for the better when in a safe and accepting environment.
 This type of therapy allows children to freely express themselves through toys, sand trays, and art.
 Toys are like the child's words and play is the child's language.
 It provides insight and resolution into inner conflicts, and helps the child better understand their world.
+Children “play out” feelings and problems as adults “talk out” in therapy (Axline).

 Research supports the effectiveness of play therapy with children experiencing a wide variety of social, emotional, behavioral, and learning problems, including: children whose problems are related to life stressors, such as divorce, death, relocation, hospitalization, chronic illness, assimilate stressful experiences, physical and sexual abuse, domestic violence, and natural disasters (Reddy, Files-Hall & Schaefer, 2005).